Want to start a conversation about women and work using the movies?

 A still from the short film Juice (2017) directed by Neeraj Ghaywan | Photo Credits: YouTube - Large Short Films.

 The final scene of Juice is a quiet end to invisibility.
-When Manju drags a chair to the living room, sits across the men, sipping her juice, we watch the men squirm, and thank god for air conditioning.
+When Manju drags a chair to the living room, sits across the men, sipping her juice, we watch the men squirm, and thank God for air conditioning.

 Juice and India Cabaret are in direct conversation with each other where the focus lies on work more than its relation to womanhood.
 Both the films question the spaces that are traditionally ‘assigned’ to women, the power difference that exists between them, and the men who have access to these spaces.
 What is it about bar dancing that separates it from the kind of work that women do at home?
 In Juice, men benefit from the work that is produced by the women in the kitchen, but are wary of their presence in a social setting.
-The films also help ask questions around ownership of resources, which, as India Cabaret shows, skews power in interesting ways.
+The films also help ask questions around gender and society surrounding ownership of resources, which, as India Cabaret shows, skews power in interesting ways.

 Director Neeraj Ghaywan is also the writer of this powerful short film ‘Juice’ | Photo Credits: YouTube - Large Short Films